Phil-Welsh/Project_Zero/README.md

-The Oregon Snail
+# Oregon Snail

+Created by: Phil Welsh

+## Overview

 This game is Phil Welsh's first project for his Fall 2021 Software Engineering Immersive program with General Assembly.
-Players guide a snail across a dangerous landscape in the hopes of reaching a large stockpile of food.
+Players help a snail across a dangerous landscape in the hopes of reaching a large stockpile of food.

-User stories:
+## User stories:

 - Player starts at a page where they name their snail.

 - After naming, they enter the main game with their snail presented in the middle of the page.

-- On the left side is a box displaying hunger, sleepiness, boredom, age, and name.
+- On the left side is a box displaying hunger, sleepiness, boredom, and name.

 - On the right side is a box with buttons that allow users to feed the snail, sleep, and play cards.

-- Under the snail, there is a colored bar that shows the snail's progress to his destination.
+- Under the snail, there is a colored bar that shows the snail's progress to their destination.

-- The progress bar advances an increment every 30 seconds.
+- The progress bar advances %5 at a specified interval.

-- Every 30 seconds, the hunger, sleepiness, boredom, and age counters go up by 1.
+- The hunger, sleepiness, boredom counters go up by 1 at a specified interval.

+- The picture of the snail starts to fade as the hunger level increases.

 - If any of the counters reach 10 before the progress bar is complete, the snail dies.

-- If the snail dies, a dialog pops up stating so, with a button to replay.
+The user is taken to a page that explains why the snail died, with a button to play again.

 - If the snail completes the trip before any of the health/boredom/sleepiness attributes get to 10, then a window congratulating the player appears.
+This window also has a button to play again.

+## Technologies Used

+- HTML
+- CSS
+- Javascript
+- Github

+## Challenges

+- I set intervals on many functions in the game.
+Figuring out how to clear them appropriately took a while.

+- At one point I add a new div that needs an event listener.
+Previously I assigned the new div's event listener at the end of the JS file.

+- Hiding/showing elements, and then giving them display properties was challenging.

+## Things to improve

+#### Code-wise

+- There are many functions that call other functions.
+This may be fine, but currently if one function misbehaves, it breaks the whole game.
+Also functions cannot be reused as of writing.

+#### Design

+- Instead of a progress bar, it would be better if the game portrayed the snail moving across the landscape.

+- The game is not designed for mobile or small screens currently.

+## Future ideas and stretch features

+- Create an inventory with food storage and other things that will become depleted as the journey goes on.

+- Create challenges that the snail comes across that must be handled appropriately (e.g. "James just reached a river!
+What should he do?")